 Personnel with direct patient contact may have more stringent return-to-work requirements and will be directed by OMS after they report their positive test result.

 Staff who work in healthcare settings are subject to different work restrictions which also take into account a facility's operating status (e.g., conventional, contingency, or crisis).
 COVID-19-related guidance for healthcare worker return-to-work policies are located on the CDC website.

 The Safer Federal Workforce FAQs state that employees isolated after a positive COVID -19 diagnosis may request sick leave if they are unable to telework.
 Weather and Safety leave is no longer available for this purpose.
 Employees may also request accrued annual leave or other forms of paid or unpaid leave. https://www.saferfederalworkforce.gov/faq/leave/

 Work-Related COVID-19 Cases

-All work associated COVID-19 cases are logged within 24 hours.
+All work-related COVID-19 cases should be reported to OMS to be logged within 24 hours.
 The COVID-19 log contains, for each instance, all information required by OSHA under the OSHA Recording and Reporting Occupational Injuries and Illness standard (29 CFR 1904), including the employee's name, one form of contact information, occupation, location where the employee worked, the date of the employee's last day at the workplace, the date of the positive test for, or diagnosis of, COVID-19, and the date the employee first had one or more COVID-19 symptoms, if any were experienced.
 This information is a confidential medical record.
-However, personnel may request their record by contacting the NIH Occupational Medical Service.
+However, personnel may request their record by contacting the OMS.
 A redacted version of all cases is also available upon request.